-A report created for the City of Toronto on the history of Baby Point, a neighbourhood in west Toronto.
+A history of the Baby Point neighbourhood for the City of Toronto.
 The report was comissioned by the city to assess the neighbourhood’s suitability for Heritage Conservation District status.
 (First 8 of 27 pages shown below)

-Key Activities: researched and wrote comprehensive history and evolution of the neighbourhood.
-Researched photography.
+Key Activities: Conducted archival and photographic research.
+Wrote comprehensive history and evolution of the neighbourhood.
 Created timeline of key events in the neighbourhood history.
-Worked collaboratively with team at EVOQ architecture to revise and edit findings based on heritage priorities.
+Collaborated with team at EVOQ architecture to revise and edit findings based on heritage priorities.

 To view the full report, click here.